MatthiasNickles/diff-SAT/README.md

 See examples further below.

 For deductive probabilistic inference, the set of measured atoms and the set of parameter atoms are _identical_.
 This is the most efficient situtation.
-If the two sets aren't identical (as in weight learning), delSAT currently needs to use a discretized form of numerical differentiation to approximate the partial derivatives wrt. to the parameter atoms (this might change in future versions).
+If the two sets aren't identical (as in weight learning, a form of inductive inference), delSAT currently uses a finite difference method to approximate the partial derivatives wrt. to the parameter atoms (this might change in future versions).
 The latter approach needs to be activated by the user with command line switch `--solverarg useNumericalFiniteDifferences true`
+Of course, if there are parameter atoms which aren't measured atoms, the cost function still needs to depend indirectly from the parameter atoms, as otherwise searching the parameter space (numerical values of parameter variables) wouldn't have any effect on the loss.

 It is possible to provide multiple cost functions in the input.
 These are combined into a single cost function as a normalized sum.